When backpacking through Guatemala, one place you really must visit is the charming island of Flores.

 We have mixed views on Zoos and tend to prefer animal sanctuaries that deal with caring for or housing animals that are ill, disabled or unable to live on their own in the wild.

-According to descriptions of this zoo, they are supposed to do just this and help to get animals ready for lives back in the world.
+According to descriptions of this zoo, they are supposed to do just this and help get animals ready for lives back in the world.

 But upon digging a bit deeper into other people’s reviews, it turns out that conditions here are anything but ideal.